 With vision care being an important aspect of our health, it becomes a question of who to turn to for those regular eye exams.
 In our survey, 51% of Aussies said they always visit the same optometrist, with good customer service and support the most common reason for doing so (45%), well ahead of convenience (21%) and price (12%).
 Ultimately, the frequency with which you visit your optometrist could come down to whether or not you enjoy the experience – and that will depend hugely on the service you receive.

 Your eyesight can be a tricky business, with prescriptions and how well you can see as individual as the person, meaning your experience with an optometrist may be completely different to that of someone else.
 As a result, it’s important to look into what your optical store can do for you, in terms of not only service, but the range of eyewear available as well as its convenience.

 With many optometry services available for health fund rebates and discounts, it’s a good idea to check with your healthcare provider about what you are covered for, plus if some optometrists have additional benefits to specific health funds to maximise your savings.

-Many of us are concerned about our eyesight – 61% in fact, according to our survey – so whether you go for eye tests every six months or every two years, make sure you seek the answers to the questions you have, or go somewhere else if you’re not totally satisfied with the service you receive.
+Many of us are concerned about our eyesight – one in three (31%) in fact, according to our survey – so whether you go for eye tests every six months or every two years, make sure you seek the answers to the questions you have, or go somewhere else if you’re not totally satisfied with the service you receive.

-Canstar Blue surveyed 6,059 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have been to an optical store for an eye test and/or prescription fulfilment in the last 2 years that is part of a national chain – in this case, 3,264 people.
+Canstar Blue surveyed 6,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have been to an optical store for an eye test and/or prescription fulfillment in the last two years that is part of a national chain (this refers to full-service optical stores that both offer eye tests and sell products such as glasses and lenses) – in this case, 2,330 people.